MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 1. Navigate to the **Desktop flow activity** page, and select **Open in Power BI (preview)**.

-1. Select **Get template** on the popup window and save it locally on your machine.
+1. Select **Get template** on the popup window and save the template locally on your machine.

 1. Once the template has been downloaded, open it in the Power BI desktop application.